januusio/cryptowallet_risk_scoring_ts/README.md

 ## Getting started

-Here's an example `index.ts` using the 3 different options for querying the API.
-If you want to run the example, put this in the `index.ts` file, build the package, and run it with `node ./dist/index.js`.
+Here's an example script that uses the library:

 ```typescript
 import { Configuration, DefaultApi } from 'cryptowallet_risk_scoring_ts';